rubrikinc/terraform-provider-polaris/docs/data-sources/aws_account.md

 page_title: "polaris_aws_account Data Source - terraform-provider-polaris"
 subcategory: ""
 description: |-
   The polaris_aws_account data source is used to access information about an AWS account added to RSC.
-An AWS account is looked up using either the AWS account ID or the name.
+An AWS account is looked up using either the AWS account ID, the RSC cloud account ID or the name.
-  -> Note: The account name is the name of the AWS account as it appears in RSC.
+  -> Note: The account name is the name of the AWS account as it appears in
+     RSC.
 ---

 # polaris_aws_account (Data Source)

 The `polaris_aws_account` data source is used to access information about an AWS account added to RSC.
-An AWS account is looked up using either the AWS account ID or the name.
+An AWS account is looked up using either the AWS account ID, the RSC cloud account ID or the name.

 -> **Note:** The account name is the name of the AWS account as it appears in RSC.

 ## Example Usage